Sourdough Brandon Logo

 When flying, the pressurization in an airplane can make the lid on your starter jar or container pop off or leak.
 Additionally, If you need to carry more than 3.4oz (96g) of starter on the plane, you won’t be able to travel with it through TSA or most commercial flights.
 This makes dried starter the ideal choice for flying.

-Finally, I recommend keeping a backup starter in case it accidentally gets baked, grows mold, knocked over, or thrown away.
+Finally, I recommend keeping a backup starter in case it accidentally gets baked, grows mold, gets knocked over, or gets thrown away.
 I always keep dried sourdough starter in a jar in my pantry as an emergency backup!

 How to Dry Sourdough Starter